jonbenronron/jonbenronron.github.io/index.md

 ### Afterwords

 Was that it?!?
 Yes it was!
 Everything is runtime code in Python.
-Isn't it wonderful?!? :raised_hands:
+Isn't it wonderful?!?
 No wonder it has become my current favourite programming language.
-Very beginner friendly and easy to learn but still a powerfull tool if you master it! :godmode:
+Very beginner friendly and easy to learn but still a powerfull tool if you master it!

+## Work in progress

 *Keeping the next lines here as an cheat sheet for myself:*

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

 ### Jekyll Themes